 Organizing a hot dog bar for your cookout?
 These roasted bell peppers are a must-have in your roster of toppings.

-They’re tender and full of smoky, sweet, garlicky flavors that will add some sophistication to your hot dogs.
+They’re tender and full of smoky, sweet, garlicky flavors that’ll add some sophistication to your hot dogs.

-Why we like this recipe: your kitchen will smell divine after making these peppers.
+Why we love this recipe: your kitchen will smell divine after making these peppers.

 Caramelized onions and mushrooms